AmpersandTarski/documentation/syntax/pattern.md

 Therefore, they are independent from a particular context.

-## Example
-The problem of identifying which persons have been using an information system can be solved by making rules about log-in, users and sessions.
-The pattern [[Pattern:Sessions,_Users_and_Login|Sessions]] describes a general reusable solution to this problem.

 ## Restrictions
 In the current implementation of Ampersand, patterns are defined within a context.
 If you want to reuse them, you'll have to cut-and-paste them from one context to another.
 In the future, there will be a better mechanism for reusing patterns in different contexts.

-A pattern contains rules in an arbitrary order.
-The context in which these rules are valid must contain the definition for each of the relations that are used in those rules.
-It is good practice to declare all relations in the pattern itself.
-That practice makes the pattern self-contained and therefore more suitable for reuse.